Use 4k jumbo cluster pool for all jumbo frames until the allocator problem is fixed for the 9k jumbo cluster pool

 This is a problem with memory fragmentation, specifically jumbo mbufs >4k

 #2 Updated by Alexander Motin almost 3 years ago

 - Status changed from Unscreened to Screened

 It may need investigation with different NICs.
 I am quite suspicious that Intel 1G NIC drivers may have problems with handling denied jumbo clusters allocation.
 On the other side Chelsio NIC drivers seems to have some fallbacks for that case, which should make those allocation denials not so painful.

-#5 Updated by Caleb St. John over 2 years ago
+#5 Updated by Caleb St. John almost 3 years ago

 Intel has officially released an errata specifically talking about jumbo cluster problems.
 Specifically if you look at page 10, they say there is an issue with long burst of jumbo streams of frame size 9k.
 The only recommendation is to use an MTU of <= 8.5k.